SixArm/sixarm-company-consulting-agreement/README.md

 ### 6.6.
 Transfer

-This Agreement is personal in nature, and neither party may directly or indirectly assign or transfer it by operation of law or otherwise without the prior written consent of the other party, whose consent will not be unreasonably withheld.
+This Agreement is personal in nature, and no Party may directly or indirectly assign or transfer it by operation of law or otherwise without the prior written consent of all other Parties, whose consent will not be unreasonably withheld.
 All obligations contained in this Agreement shall extend to and be binding upon the parties to this Agreement and their respective successors, assigns and designees.